verboompj/arc_kubernetes/arc_for_azure_migrate.md

 Cool, we're almost there, we also want the Dependency Agent deployed.
 It is a extension of the AMA agent and enables deeper insights and dependencies through MAP or KQL visualizations.
 It is set for retirement in June of 2028 - thats OK for now.
 See : https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-dependency-agent#manually-install-or-upgrade-dependency-agent-on-windows

-There are many ways to deploy this agent, in thios demo we deploy it just as we did the AMA agent itself, through a DCR ( the rule ;-) )
+There are many ways to deploy this agent, in this demo we deploy it just as we did the AMA agent itself, through a DCR ( the rule ;-) )
 However, i'd like to click through once more to deploy this rule for me .

 On the Server in the ARC blade, click Insights once more.
 Here you'll see results comming in on Performance Metrics captured by our fiorst DCR rule.